 Fused Deposition Modeling (FDM) or “3D Printing” is a type of additive manufacturing that is becoming increasingly popular and affordable.
 It is a very convenient means of developing a low-cost prototype or proof-of-concept.
 In this process, a filament of plastic (ABS, PLA, HIPS, Nylon etc.) is fed into an extruder, melted and deposited on a platform based on instructions (G-Code) from a computer.
 The Innovation Studio offers three types of 3D printers to the students:

 The Ultimaker 3 Extended offers a build volume of 8.5″ x 8.5″ x 11.8″ and a layer resolution of 20 microns.
 It supports materials like PLA, ABS and CPE.
 The printer also features a heated bed and an enclosed print chamber.
 The studio has two Ultimaker printers which are available only for special/large prints upon request.

 Basic Operating Procedure (Lulzbots)

 - The CAD file of your part is edited within the CAD software of your choice to account for tolerance and shrinkage.
 Interior features like holes shrink by approximately 2 percent in both x and y directions.
 So, a good place to start would be 1.02 times the actual dimension you want for your interior cut/hole.

 - An STL file is generated from the CAD model of your part by using the File -> Save As menu.
 Make sure that the Chord Height is set to “0” and the Angle Control is set to “1”, binary, high resolution (watch your units).

 - The STL file is imported to the “Slicer” software for the 3D printer.
-For example, for Lulzbot Minis, the STL file is imported to Cura software.
+For example, for Lulzbot printers, the STL file is imported to Cura software.

 - Within Cura, the CAD model of the part is manipulated – the part is oriented in the best possible way, and rotated, scaled or duplicated if required.